Misterblue/misterblue.github.io/programming/herbal/index.md

   </ol>
 </div>

-# 3D Virtual World and Augmented Reality Architecture
+# 3D Virtual World and Augmented Reality Viewer Architecture

 This article describes a system for viewing virtual worlds and augmented reality.